twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/re-add.md

 !!! hint

-    If you want to re-add a single file uncondtionally, use `chezmoi add --force` instead.
+    If you want to re-add a single file unconditionally, use `chezmoi add --force` instead.

 !!! example